• Home

 It is evident to the naked eye that normal use results in the sealant wearing away from sunlight, rain, foot traffic and vehicle tires.
 Companies are happy to recommend re-application once every 1-5 years.

 The only necessary maintenance needed for an asphalt driveway is prompt filling of cracks that appear.
-Sand can be applied to the top of the filler to blend it into the driveway for a more aesthetically pleasing appearance.
-Sealcoating a driveway will not cover the resulting degradation from an improper installation.
+Sand can be applied to the top of the crack filler to blend it into the driveway for a more aesthetic appearance.
+Sealcoating a driveway will not prevent the resulting degradation from an improper installation.

 States, Municipalities and Retailers Taking Action